Netanyahu declares victory in Israel's third election in a year

 Many Israelis dreaded the prospect of another election.
 But despite fears of voter fatigue after previous balloting, Monday's vote was driven by robust turnout, particularly in strongholds of Netanyahu's party.

-The exit polls on Israel's main television channels projected that Netanyahu's conservative Likud, together with its religious-nationalist partners, would garner 60 seats - one short of a majority in the Knesset.
+The exit polls on Israel's main television channels projected that Netanyahu's conservative Likud, together with its religious-nationalist partners, would garner 59 seats - two short of a majority in the Knesset.

+His opponents were together projected to get a majority of 61 seats.
+But with his main challenger, the centrist Blue and White party, trailing Likud by several seats and the rest of the opposition fragmented, polls were pointing to a continued paralysis of Israel's political system.

+Official results slowly trickled in and by early Tuesday morning about 14 per cent of the ballots had been counted.

 The centre-left bloc led by Gantz's Blue and White party was projected to win 52 to 54 seats.
 But the exit polls sometimes diverge from the official result, which was not expected until late Tuesday or Wednesday.